The sound of the gun fades into the early morning mist.

 So if this happens to you and you have hit the panic button, stop and follow this 5 step action plan:

 - Take deep breaths: It might be simple but the easiest and fastest way to calm down is to stop hyperventilating and focus on the breath.
 Try a four breath in, four breath out pace.
 Feel your wetsuit or diaphragm expand and contract with each breath.
-Remind yourself, that you are perfectly safe and there are many volunteers ready to take action if actually does go awry.
+Remind yourself that you are perfectly safe.
+There are many volunteers ready to take action if something actually does go awry.
 After you have gotten a hold of your breath…

 - Start backstroke: Before trying to get back into the race, do a few strokes on your back to warm the muscles up again and get back into a rhythm.
 This might take some time but it is alright as long as you keep moving forward.
 You can also tread water until you are ready.